 Yearly Festivals & Events in January

-Amsterdam's semi-annual fashion week is the top event on the capital's fashion calendar, and its "off-schedule" events ensure plenty to see and do even beyond the catwalk.
+- Amsterdam International Fashion Week: Amsterdam's semi-annual fashion week is the top event on the capital's fashion calendar, and its "off-schedule" events ensure plenty to see and do beyond the catwalk.
 While official Fashion Week events are for industry insiders only, Fashion Week DOWNTOWN puts on exhibitions, shows, launches, parties and more for the broader public.

-The International Improvisational Theater Festival, or Impro Amsterdam for short, ad libs its way into its 17th edition at Amsterdam's Rozentheater.
-Teams of actors from BeNeLux, Brazil, Germany, Canada, Japan, New Zealand, USA, France and elsewhere come to extemporize in front of live audiences over six days of performances.
+- Impro Amsterdam: The International Improvisational Theater Festival, or Impro Amsterdam for short, ad-libs its way at Amsterdam's Rozentheater.
+Teams of actors from BeNeLux, Brazil, Germany, Canada, Japan, New Zealand, USA, France, and elsewhere come to extemporize in front of live audiences over six days of performances.

-This annual Dutch equestrian tournament is sure to please hippophiles with its bevy of handsome horses and skillful riders.
-Top athletes in a number of horse sports return annually to compete before an enthralled audience in an intimate atmosphere; beside the competitions, horse shows, merchandise, food and drinks, musical entertainment and special children's shows round out the event.
+- Jumping Amsterdam: This annual Dutch equestrian tournament is sure to please hippophiles with its bevy of handsome horses and skillful riders.
+Top athletes in a number of horse sports return annually to compete before an enthralled audience in an intimate atmosphere; besides the competitions, horse shows, merchandise, food and drinks, musical entertainment, and special children's shows round out the event.